citygml4j/ade-xjc/resources/doc/README.txt

 ----------------

 !app.name! is a command line tool.
-In order to get a list of supported arguments, invoke the tool in a shell environment like this:
+In order to get a list of supported arguments, invoke the tool in a shell environment:

   > java -jar !app.jar! -help